vgoskins/CaseManager.abi/affiliateWidthdrawExample.md

+You must use the private keys for the address you have set as your affiliate address for this guide!

 You must have ETH in your affiliate address already send a little bit to your affiliate address, if you do not have any. .02 ETH is enough.

 Go here: https://www.myetherwallet.com/#contracts